cannypack/sequelize/docs/manual/core-concepts/paranoid.md

   sequelize,
   paranoid: true,

-  // If you want to give a custom name to the deletedAt column
+  // If you want to give a custom name to the deleted column
-  deletedAt: 'destroyTime'
+  deleted: 'destroyTime'
 });
 ```